patrickmichalina/onvif-rx/README.md

 This library does not "discover" devices on the network - for that try [onvif-probe-rx](https://github.com/patrickmichalina/onvif-probe-rx)

+## Docs
+For more information about the TypeScript API checkout the [generated API docs](docs/README.md).

 ## Roadmap

 - [x] Generate API with typings and docs from WSDL's and XSD's